 The attack resulted in serious set-backs for businesses and individuals alike.
 Due to the astonishingly wide impact, President Biden’s administration declared a state of emergency.

 The criminal crew responsible for that attack, DarkSide, publicly stated that the group’s intent was financial gain.
 The ensuing disruption represented collateral damage.
 It was not apart of the group’s initial plan.

-Colonial Pipeline initially paid $4.4 million to hackers in order to decrypt systems.
+Colonial Pipeline paid nearly $5 million to hackers in order to decrypt systems.
 In recent days, the FBI and the US Department of Justice successfully traced the payment through a series of cryptocurrency wallets.
 Their efforts resulted in the reclamation of roughly $2.3 million worth of the initial bitcoin payment.